Astor63/TPS-Mods/Gears Upgrade/Items/Shields/Black Hole On Steroids/ReadMe.md

 To be competitive with the Maliwan's shield *Supernova*, the singularity ability from the *Black Hole* is boosted to make better use of ~~sucking~~ pulling nearby enemies towards the wearer when the shield charge is depleted, then explodes in a devastating nova shock.

-The others improvements are a *Capacity* twice smaller, coupled with a *Recharge Rate* and *Recharge Delay* twice faster (to get more often shock nova release) makes the *Black Hole* really devastating!
+The others improvements are a *Capacity* twice smaller, coupled with a *Recharge Rate* and *Recharge Delay* twice faster (to get more often shock nova release) makes the *Black Hole* really...
+I want to say "shocking", but it would be a bad pun for nova shock shield... so let say "destructive"!

 | Black Hole lvl 50   | Vanilla Version  | On Steroids Version | Change         |
 | -------------       | -------------    | -------------       | -------------  |